 Oolong Tea is in the middle of Green Tea and Black Tea.
 Once Oolong Tea turns a specific brown color, it can stop oxidizing.
 You wouldn’t want it to oxidize too much, otherwise it’ll go black.
 Or if you oxidize it too little, it’ll stay green and the aromas will stay the same.

 We hope you’re following along nicely, tea can get confusing sometimes, we know… Maybe you can read how to brew tea at home to get an understanding of all this too!

 What are the Benefits of Oolong Tea?

 Oolong Tea contains healthy and helpful vitamins, antioxidants and minerals.
-The healthy tea also includes Manganese, Potassium, Sodium, Niacin and Magnesium, all of which contains elements to improve your health.
-Also, Oolong Tea is calming and will relieve stress, as the tea also contains Theanine, an acid that gives the tea its calming effect.
+The healthy tea also includes Manganese, Potassium, Sodium, Niacin and Magnesium.
+All of which contains elements to improve your health.
+Also, Oolong Tea is calming and will relieve stress.
+The tea also contains Theanine, an acid that gives the tea its calming effect.
 No one likes stress right?